https://www.frost.miami.edu/index.html

 Academic Probation

-2. Earns an overall Term GPA below a 2.7.
+2. Earns a term GPA below a 2.7.

-A student who remains on probationary status after two consecutive semesters shall be subject to dismissal:
+A student who remains on probationary status after two consecutive semesters shall be subject to dismissal.

 • Semester One = Probation One;